ajaygautam/ajaygautam-com/_posts/2024-10-01-Code-review-best-practices.md

 * If building distributed software, follow [Fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing)
 * Write conditions in positives instead of negatives
 * Avoid using `null` values.
 Wherever possible, add `@NotNull` and use `Optional<>`
+* Services class should have business code only, extract other code to util classes.
 * Use lombok to remove boilerpate code!
     * Example of removing boiler plate code without sacficing best practices (Section: Boilerplate buster Lombok): https://odrotbohm.de/2013/11/why-field-injection-is-evil/